wp-plugins/double-opt-in-for-download/readme.txt

 10/18/2013

-1. Changed the way the admin options saved.
-Simpler, cleaner.
-2. If Privacy Page option is not used the fields are hidden.
+1. If Privacy Page option is not used the fields are hidden.
-3. Updated admin header.
+2. Updated admin header.
-4. Admin widget will now only show if an admin is logged in.
+3. Admin widget will now only show if an admin is logged in.

 = 1.0.7 =